Yandex Cloud

 • Deploying a service based on a Docker image

-• Deploying a service from an ONNX model
+• Deploying a service based on an ONNX model

 Was the article helpful?